Akinlaso-codes/market_survey/README.md

 # market_survey
-This project is design to visualize identified potential customers
+This project is designed to visualize identified potential customers